Active Sampling for MRI-based Sequential Decision Making: Experimental Setup

 \subsubsection{Undersampled Classifier}

-The classifier serves as a baseline for single binary tasks, such as disease diagnosis and severity quantification, with the inverse Fourier transform applied to the randomly undersampled $k$-space data and no sampling optimization.
-It adopts the same backbone as the \textit{Oracle} and is trained with undersampled images with various sample rates ($5\%$ to $30\%$) and center fraction ($0\%$ to $5\%$), supervised as before.
+The classifier serves as a baseline for single binary tasks, such as disease diagnosis and severity quantification, with spatial representation $\mathbf{SR}$ which derived from the randomly undersampled $k$-space data and no sampling optimization.
+It adopts the same backbone as the \textit{Oracle} and is trained with undersampled representations following Variable Density Sampling with various sample rates ($5\%$ to $30\%$) and center fraction ($0\%$ to $5\%$), supervised as before.
 We refer to it as \textit{Undersampled}.